← Back to News

 Aging is a natural part of life, and it’s accompanied by various changes in our bodies and minds.
 These changes can include everything from wrinkles and gray hair to slower reflexes and minor memory lapses.
 While these changes can sometimes be concerning, it’s important to remember that they’re a normal part of the aging process.
 However, it’s when these changes start to significantly interfere with daily life that it’s important to recognize there might be an underlying medical condition.

-According to neurophysiologist and sports scientist Louisa Nicola, three main factors have the greatest impact on neurodegenerative conditions like Alzheimer’s disease and other forms of dementia.
+According to neurophysiologist and sports scientist Louisa Nicola, three main factors have the greatest impact on neurodegenerative conditions like Alzheimer’s disease and other forms of memory loss.
 These factors include lack of sleep, inadequate nutrition, and insufficient exercise.
-Additional research also attributes social deprivation and depression to increased dementia risk.
+Additional research also attributes social deprivation and depression to increased memory loss risk.

 Defining Dementia

-Dementia is a serious condition that affects cognitive functioning and can significantly impact a person’s quality of life.
-While forgetfulness can be a normal part of aging, dementia is not.
+Dementia affects cognitive functioning and can significantly impact a person’s quality of life.
+While forgetfulness can be a normal part of aging, memory loss is not.
 Dementia involves a decline in thinking, remembering, learning, and reasoning abilities, as well as behavioral changes that interfere with daily activities.
 Although memory loss is a common symptom, it’s not the only sign of dementia.
 People with dementia may also struggle with language, visual perception, attention, and personality changes.

 Alzheimer’s and possible causes